Topkatto/Entity/README.md

 ## Getting Started

-This is a header-only library, making installation incredibly simple.
+This is a header-only library, making installation simple.

 1. Download the `Entity.hpp` file from this repository.
 2. Place it in your project's `include` directory (or wherever you keep your headers).